gseth/ControlAltAI-Nodes/README.md

 **LoRA Support:** LoRA is supported and will apply to all attention.
 At this stage, using different LoRA for different Regions is not possible.
 Research work is still ongoing.

+**ControlNet Support:** Currently not tested.
+Research work is still ongoing.

 Results:
 **Example 1**<br>
 3 Region Split Blend using Advance LLM: Base Conditioning (ignored) + 3 Regions